-The Goathouse Refuge, is home to over 200 wonderful cats and kittens who are “looking for love” in forever homes, holds regular Second Sunday Cat Cafés to help introduce them to prospective adoptive families.
-Each month features a different color or type of cat; November featured our black cats.
-Tabbies, orange cats, calicos, mother cats and others will get special attention.
+The Goathouse Refuge, home to over 200 wonderful cats and kittens who are “looking for love” in forever homes, holds regular cat cafés to help introduce them to prospective adoptive families.

 In many cases, however, it is the kitty who picks his or her new family: because the Goathouse is largely cage free (we only cage our kitties when they need medical care or during dinner time if they are on a special diet), the cats can show their true personality and seek out visitors whenever they want, and will stubbornly follow their new mom or dad around until they finally realize this is the kitty for them.